react-native-fast-image version 3.0.0

 - Low performance in general.

-This is a app-deployed library and is available to React Native for Vega apps without a separate installation process.
-It is deployed as an autolinking library which your app links to at runtime.
-Compatibility is guaranteed only between the library and the version of React Native for Vega for which it is built.
+This library is app-deployed and available to React Native for Vega apps without a separate installation process.
+The library is autolinking, which your app links to at runtime.
+The library is guaranteed to be compatible only with the version of React Native for Vega for which it's built.

 Check the original library documentation for more info about this library, API reference and more here: README.md.